Cosmetic Or Structural Renovation?

-Older houses with roof cavities I believe an attic strategy is a no brainer.
+Older houses with roof cavities I believe an attic strategy is a no-brainer.
 Storage space is in such high demand these days that if you can show an easily accessible space that is clean, well lit, and oozes potential you will be well rewarded in value.
-What is best about the strategy is that the space is already there – sometime up to 50% of your exiting floor space!
-You just need to install a quality attic ladder that makes accessibility easy, make any required safety and support changes in the roof space, and finish it off with some cheap bamboo flooring and wall panelling.
+What is best about the strategy is that space is already there – sometimes up to 50% of your existing floor space!
+You just need to install a quality attic ladder that makes accessibility easy, make any required safety and support changes in the roof space, and finish it off with some cheap bamboo flooring and wall paneling.
 It is best to seal the space so dust from outside cannot enter.

 For every bit of storage space you create in your attic you save storage space in your house.
 That means less storage furniture and less clutter, and a more minimalist house.

-Don’t forget that you should get some advice about how to fit off an attic and installing an attic ladder.
+Don’t forget that you should get some advice about how to fit off an attic and how to install an attic ladder.
 These can also be purchased online which will save you money.

 Create an outdoor haven

-Treasure any mature trees that are part of your land if you can, and do what you can to present consistency and the perception that you got a professional garden designer to create your space.
-It is a topic that deserves another whole chapter – or even a book.
-So I just recommend that you plan it well, seek information and advice, and make sure you spend your money wisely as when you shop for plants, outdoor features, and landscaping services it is amazing how variable the pricing is.
+I recommend that you plan your garden design well, seek information and advice, and make sure you spend your money wisely as for when you shop for plants, outdoor features, and landscaping services it is amazing how variable the pricing is.
 For example, it is a great idea to frame your front entrance with feature items – say two big stone urns.
 However, rather than use stone, buy fibreglass urns that look exactly like stone.
 They are much cheaper and when they are full of water they look exactly the same.

 Enjoy your success